 A 90 minutes film is in progress.
-The French production company Kokota Productions follows us throughout these months of preparation, and is ready to follow Fabien during his departure from Cape Verde and the arrival on Barbados.
+The French production company Kokota Productions follows us throughout these months of preparation, and is ready to follow Fabien during his departure from Cape Verde and the arrival in Martinique.

 A book will be published, telling the adventure of an ordinary team carrying out an extraordinary project.
 Focused on Fabien Leroux, the themes addressed will be both committed and personal: plastic pollution, overfishing, his childhood by the sea, his father and sports, the project’s birth…

 The aim of the book is to bring the reader alongside us so that he can live this beautiful journey, that he immerses himself in the pages and becomes aware that he can also have a personal impact on ecology and the protection of the planet.